Updated on December 30, 2014

 - Drawback: Benefits are almost always less comprehensive than GIC coverage and costs are higher.

-Q) I have been laid off and I have ten or more years of full-time service.
-I am eligible for a municipal pension (as determined by my retirement board).
+Q) I have been laid off and I am vested in the retirement system.
 I am leaving my retirement money in the municipal's retirement system.
 May I continue my health coverage?